-The Project Report is checked by the JS contact person.
+The Project Report is checked by the Joint Secretariat/ Managing Authority (JS/ MA).
 The focus is on getting a good understanding of the progress of the project, ensuring that costs and activities are eligible and relevant for the project, and that the outputs and results are being achieved according to plans.

-The Joint Secretariat has in total 80 days to complete the checks on the Project Report.
-If there is information missing in the Project Report the Joint Secretariat will send an email to the lead partner explaining which information needs to be added to the report.
+The Joint Secretariat and Managing Authority have in total 80 days to complete the checks on the Project Report and pay the corresponding eligible ERDF (European Regional Development Fund) amount to the lead partner, starting from the day the Project Report is submitted in Jems.
+If there is information missing in the Project Report the JS/ MA will send an email to the lead partner explaining which information needs to be added to the report.
 The lead partner must complement the report and give clarifications.